cogumbreiro/ocaml.org/site/learn/tutorials/modules.md

 open Amodule;;
 hello ();;
 ```
-As a side note, people tend to avoid the ugly ";;", so it more common to
+As a side note, people tend to avoid the ugly ";;", so it is more common to
 write it like:

 ```ocaml